silveste/learning-stuff/README.md

 Every link leads to a markdown in the subjects directory that contains a comprehensive description (usually from wikipedia), the materials used to learn about it, documentation used as a reference guides and related topics.

+The repository is organised in branches related with subjects, so that the information is more concise regarding a particular subject when switching to its branch.
+This is because a specific subject can be covered by more than one course and a specific course can include more than one subject, therefore, it is possible to see only the exercises of a particular subject by changing the branch for that subject.
+For example, the branch learning-jquery contains only exercises related with jQuery.

+The courses/books where the exercises come from are indicated in every commit message

 The following emticons show the status achieved:
 (:white_medium_square: not started, :clock1: started, :white_check_mark: goal)